khinlapyaewoon-cyberdev/Cyber-Defense-Intelligence-Toolkit-Corpus/README.md

 * MITRE ATT&CK and OWASP Top 10 contextual mapping
 * Lightweight risk scoring for defensive prioritization
 * Optional defensive corpus grounding
+* LLaMA-based defensive-only analysis
+* LLaMA may challenge or expand corpus grounding if choose corpus as helper
+* LLaMA may work itself if don't choose corpus
 * Visual dashboard + structured TXT report

 **What it is NOT:**